swdunlop/AndBug/README.rst

 A: Verify that your ADB setup is working using "adb devices" -- AndBug relies on ADB for a JDWP transport.

+Q: Navi gives me an RequestError 13.
+A: You have resumed the process; Navi can only safely interact with suspended processes.
+Use "suspend" again.

 License
 -------